deepchecks/monitoring/docs/source/user-guide/general/workspace_settings.rst

 Here you can edit users role to grant users various permissions.
     * Owner: has access to all areas of the system and is the only one that can assign users role, and update the subscription.
     * Admin: can set model permissions and configure integration.
-    * User: can create and edit models/monitors/alerts if he has permissions to the related model.
+    * User: can create and edit models/monitors/alerts if he has permissions to the relevant model.

 .. image:: /_static/images/user-guide/general/edit_user.png
     :width: 600